USNavalResearchLaboratory/AMCAFE/readme.txt

 sudo make -j 12
 make install

+the did another chmod -R 777 . for the entire directory

+option 2

+download the cmake-version-.sh online then do sudo sh cmake-$version.$build-Linux-x86_64.sh --prefix=/opt/cmake then you can put the path with the cmake executable in PATH or jsut give full path when use cmake.
+Then, not sure if necessary but I make cmake RWX for everyone

 ADIOS2

+I am using this cmake: /opt/cmake/cmake-3.19.0-Linux-x86_64/bin/cmake also, i make sure i'm using this mpicc: /opt/petsc/arch-linux2-c-opt/bin/mpicc, by specifying that directory in my PATH variable in ~/.profile

+I created a folder /usr/local/ADIOS2 with sudo then gave 777 permissions

-1) git cloned it then created subdirectory adios2-build and cd'ed to it cmake -DCMAKE_INSTALL_PREFIX=/home/kteferra/Documents/research/software/ADIOS2 -DADIOS2_USE_Fortran=OFF -DADIOS2_USE_MPI=ON -DADIOS2_USE_HDF5=ON -DHDF5_ROOT=/home/kteferra/Documents/research/software/hdf5-1.12.0/ ../../ADIOS2
+1) git cloned it then created subdirectory adios2-build and cd'ed to it cmake -DCMAKE_INSTALL_PREFIX=/usr/local/ADIOS2 -DADIOS2_USE_Fortran=OFF -DADIOS2_USE_MPI=ON -DADIOS2_USE_HDF5=ON -DHDF5_ROOT=/usr/local/hdf5-1.12.0/ ../../ADIOS2
-2)sudo make -j 12
+2) make -j 12
 3) make install

+Then had to again give 777 permissions in all folders

 The adios-config file is in the ../ADIOS/bin directory; to determine flags to compile your application with
-8) ./adios-config --cxx-flags
+4) ./adios-config --cxx-flags
-9) ./adios-config --cxx-flags
+5) ./adios-config --cxx-flags

 gaffney: